-A classic car is a car that is usually in between 20 and 45 years old and built in limited numbers.
-Also, power brakes, power clutch, custom coachwork, what type of lubricating system it has and if it has any luxury accessories determine the classic car.
+Some would say a classic car is between 20 and 45 years old, built in limited numbers and often equipped with power brakes, power clutch, custom coachwork and lubricating systems and luxury accessories.
 Typically the classic car was manufactured post World War II until about 1972.
 It really depends on who you ask because opinions vary on what makes a classic car classic or an antique car antique.
 Not all states have the same idea as to what a classic car is and when it comes to licensing it really depends on the state you registering with.
 Here is our definition of the Classic Car Era.

 1964 Ford Thunderbird *